1r0dm480/Deep-Explorer/README.md

 # About
-Deep Explorer is a tool designed to search (any) thing in a few secons
+Deep Explorer is a tool designed to search (any) thing in a few seconds

 Any idea, failure etc please report to telegram: blueudp